Dannemiller/Wiki-Game-Pathfinder/README.md

 WIP List:

 Scrap depth first search: Depth first is overly complicated, has several features that either don't work or actively fight against the overall success of the search.
 Either I need to abandon it (current top choice), or completely rebuild it from the ground up.
 For depth first to work I think some context would be needed since how far you want to search depends on how closely related the start and target are.

+**EDIT for section "Scrap depth first search": As noted in section "Comments and Documentation" I've forgotten a lot of details, includeing the fact that BREADTH SEARCH DEPENDS ON DEPTH SEARCH so scrapping it isn't an option until I remove that dependency.**

 GUI expansion and refinement: Current GUI is a single static window, text can be entered but everything else besides input is handled in terminal.
 Need at least 3 more screens for GUI.
 Planned screens are: Input screen (rough draft), processing/searching screen (non existent), end screen (non existent), options screen (non existent)